groupon/artemisia/docs/components/teradata.md

 ###### batch.insert:
   Data is loaded via normal connections.
 No loader slots in Terdata are taken.
 This is ideal for loading few million rows of data.
-The major dis-advantage of this mode is that this mode has zero tolerance for rejects. so even if a single record is rejected the entire job fails.
+The major disadvantage of this mode is that this mode has zero tolerance for rejects. so even if a single record is rejected the entire job fails.

 ###### fastload: